TiBOcode/astrotibo/src/content/notes/Music-is-a-tool-for-Personal-Growth.md

 ---
-title: Music is your tool for Personal Growth
+title: Music is a tool for Personal Growth
 category:
 date: 2024-08-13
 status:
   - "[[🟠Later Review]]"
   - "[[🪴Inklings]]"
 description:
 ---
 I wish someone would have explained that to me when I started to play Music.
 Music isn’t end in itself, or at least it shouldn’t be, **Music a tool for Personal Growth & Discovery and not an end in itself.**